socec/moxanix/README.md

 Build and install
 =================

-Run `make` to build the project.
+Run `make` to build the project and `make install` to install it.
-This default build will produce artifacts in a directory "install.dir" with executables installed in "usr/bin" (prefix is "usr").
+This default build will produce artifacts in a directory "install.dir" with executables installed in "usr/bin" (default prefix is "usr").

-You can install directly into some directory with `make INSTALL_ROOT=/some/dir`.
+You can install directly into some other directory with `make INSTALL_ROOT=/some/dir`.
-You can change the install prefix for executables with `make BIN_PREFIX=someprefix`.
+You can change the default install prefix for executables with `make BIN_PREFIX=someprefix`.
 These options can also be combined into `make INSTALL_ROOT=/some/dir BIN_PREFIX=someprefix`